kartosis/kartosis.github.io/README.md

-# Kartik's personal website and blog
+# Personal website and blog